qhv1/CS1632_Fall2020/deliverables/3/README.md

    run.sh
    ```

-Make sure all tests pass by looking at the TestRunner result.
+Make sure all tests pass by looking at the TestRunner result (the tests that should pass, not the ones that uncover defects of course :).
 If there are any
 failures, slightly touch up the D3Test.java Selenium tests to make them pass.
 Although Selenium IDE usually does a good job in the translation, sometimes it
 needs an extra hand.
 Refer to the Exercise 3 troubleshooting guide: